 oval, white, imprinted with DAN DAN, 5571

-What are the possible side effects of trimethoprim (Primsol, Proloprim)?
+What are the possible side effects of trimethoprim (Primsol)?

 Call your doctor at once if you have a serious side effect such as:

-What is the most important information I should know about trimethoprim (Primsol, Proloprim)?
+What is the most important information I should know about trimethoprim (Primsol)?

-Take this medication for the full prescribed length of time.
+Take this medicine for the full prescribed length of time.
 Your symptoms may improve before the infection is completely cleared.
+Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
 Trimethoprim will not treat a viral infection such as the common cold or flu.